ovatto/agw-lambda-proxy/README.md

 body will be the returned string and default status code 200 is used.
 This case is shown above.

-If the return value is an object the framework will use fields **statusCode**, **body**, and **headers** from the return value.
-If any of the values is missing or in incorrect format default values are returned.
+If the return value is an object and the object contains one of the attributes **statusCode**, **body**, or **headers** the Lambda response is generated from these attributes and default values for missing attribute.
+If the **body** is not a string value it is automatically stringified.

 ```javascript
 const delegate = (event, context) => {